-Place the apples in the baking tin, living an equal distance in between them.
+Place the apples in the baking tin, leaving an equal distance in between them.

 From now on, you can use a silicone spatula or a wooden spoon for mixing and always add the ingredients gradually, not the entire quantity at once.
 The sponge needs a chance to incorporate everything slowly to remain fluffy.

 Sieve the flour (mixed with baking powder) over the bowl in small quantities.
-Use a slow, circular hand movement to incorporate the ingredients from the bowl’s bottom up to keep it airy.
+Mix gently to keep it airy.

-Place it on the middle grate and bake for 25-30 minutes or until it turns into a golden brown.
-For certainty, do the toothpick test to check if it is thoroughly baked (stick it in the middle of the cake; the sponge is ready if the toothpick is clean when you remove it.)
+For food health and safety purposes, do the toothpick test to check if it is thoroughly baked (stick the toothpick in various parts of the cake; the sponge is ready if the toothpick is clean when you remove it.)

-- Don some oven gloves and place a plate over the tin (large enough to cover it completely, like a lid).
+- Don a pair of oven gloves and place a cake stand over the tin (it has to be large enough to cover it completely, like a lid).

-- Grip the covered tin securely with both hands and turn it upside down.
+- Grip the covered tin securely with both hands and turn it upside down in one swift motion.

 It might sound a bit tricky, but it is doable.
-Be careful not to burn yourself and ask any audience to take a few steps back until all is safe!
+Be careful not to burn yourself, and ask any audience you might have to take a few steps back until all is safe!

-Also, please keep the tin over the table when you perform the turning manoeuvre; I’m not saying that it should happen, but you want to prevent your cake from accidentally flying off your hands and landing on the floor!
+Also, please keep the tin over the table when you perform the turning manoeuvre; I’m not implying that it might happen, but you want to prevent your cake from accidentally flying off your hands and landing on the floor!

-Now that the cake is on the plate, you can remove the tin, then peel off the baking paper and permit it to cool almost completely.
+Now that the apple cake is safe on the cake stand, you can remove the tin, peel off the baking paper and permit it to cool completely.

 Meanwhile, prepare the syrup by boiling the water with the sugar for a few minutes until it reduces slightly.
 When it cools, you can add some rum essence and mix (the essence is oily; it will not dissolve, but that’s okay).

 You can now spread it all over the sponge using a tablespoon.
-When absorbed, the syrup will make the sponge moist and softer.
+When absorbed, the syrup will make the sponge even softer.

-It is essential to use cold ingredients for this step and cool the icing bag for a while before you get creative.
+It is essential to use cold ingredients for this step and cool the icing bag for a while before getting creative.
 Whipped cream works better if it is well refrigerated.

-When you are happy with the results, place the cake in the fridge for a few hours.
-If you can, wait until the next day to cut it (I can’t, and I won’t!)
+When you are happy with the results, place the cake in the fridge for at least a few hours.
+If you can, wait until the next day to slice it (I can’t, and I won’t!)

-Your apple cake is ready, and the house is filled with the scent of Christmas, no matter the season.
+Your exquisite upside-down apple with whipped cream is ready, and the house is filled with the scent of Christmas, no matter the season.
 Make yourself a nice cup of coffee (even better, a cappuccino!) and savour a slice.

 Poftă bună!
 This is your first step in learning a new language, and it means Bon appetite in Romanian!